shubhamksk/Portfolio-Guide/README.md

 # 🗺 Shubham's Portfolio
 Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+Here, a guide and summary to my projects and case studies.

 ## 📚 Table of Contents
 - [SQL](#sql)